|

 P .
 NEVILLE (Andy Cole's shirt against Greece only displayed his surname

 i.e. COLE).
-The last two games did not involve Joe Cole or Phil Neville, so
+The last game did not involve Joe Cole or Phil Neville, so

 the shirts worn by Ashley Cole and Gary Neville only displayed their